 The CODM assesses the performance of the operating segments mainly based on revenues and operating profit or loss of each operating segment.
 Thus, segment result would present revenues, cost of revenues and operating expenses, and operating profit or loss for each segment, which is in line with CODM's performance review.
-There were no material inter-segment sales during the six months ended June 30, 2022 and 2021.
+There were no material inter-segment sales during the three months and six months ended June 30, 2022 and 2021.

 The revenues from customers reported to CODM are measured as revenues in each segment.
 The operating profit or loss in each segment reported to CODM are measured as cost of revenues and operating expenses deducted from its revenues.
 Certain unallocated items are not allocated to each segment as they are not directly relevant to the operating results upon performance measurement and resource allocation by the CODM.
+Share-based compensation expenses, other income and other gains/(losses), net are not allocated to individual operating segments.